How To Plan A Marketing Calendar That Actually Works

 A lot of marketing calendars are really tough to use simply because they aren’t designed to be marketing calendar tools.
 And that makes it really tough to plan a marketing calendar that actually works:

-3. Google Docs: A spreadsheet in Google Docs like this marketing calendar template from Crackerjack Marketing will help you solve the locking problem you’d experience with Excel.
-This still doesn’t “feel” like a marketing calendar, though, without a visual way to see your upcoming projects.
+- Google Docs: A spreadsheet in Google Docs/Sheets like this marketing calendar template from Crackerjack Marketing will help you solve the locking problem you’d experience with Excel.
+This still doesn’t feel like a marketing calendar, though, without a visual way to see your upcoming projects.

-4. Google Calendar: You could also build a marketing calendar in Google Calendar by following the steps in the video below.
+- Google Calendar: You could also build a marketing calendar in Google Calendar.

 The thing is…